How does this intranet plugin work?

 Can I use my own theme with your plugin?

 Yes, our Simple Intranet plugin works well and independently with the vast majority of themes.
 You can install your own 3rd party plugins with our plugin, or add some of our additional add-on plugins as well.
+We do recommend StudioPress themes such as Corporate or Enterprise themes.

 Does your plugin work for WordPress Multisite?